bobhyun/TS-API/en/TS-API.en.md

 # including md5
 md5             # added at v0.9.2

+# data encryption
+password        # added at v0.9.20. (password should be encoded using base64)

 # Examples
 # July 27, 2018 to receive all recorded videos from 9:00 am to 9:30 am